 - Data-based: These are sent out automatically at the right time for the user in question, based on the data you have about their usage habits.

-Your push notifications should be attention grabbing – the goal is to make people drop what they are doing and engage with your app (or to remind them to do so later).
+Your push notifications should be attention-grabbing.
+The goal is to make people drop what they’re doing and engage with your app (or to remind them to do so later).

 Use colloquial language and emojis (increases open rates by 20%), or even rich media such as video or images, to draw them into your app.